 Pre-launch Marketing Strategy

 Successful mobile app marketing already begins long before your app’s launch.
-Use this section to outline what you intend doing in the ramp-up period, such as:
+Use this section to outline what you intend to do in the ramp-up period, such as:

 - Beta Testing: Engage selected users to test out your app and gather feedback before launch.